fastobo/fastobo-owl/README.md

 // to build abbreviated IRIs when serializing the OWL output let prefixes = obo.prefixes();

+// convert the ontology to OBO (the ontology type is implied by the later
-// convert the ontology to OBO let owl = obo.into_owl() .map(horned_owl::ontology::axiom_mapped::AxiomMappedOntology::from)
+// call to owx::writer::write which expects an `AxiomMappedOntology`) let owl = obo.into_owl()
   .expect("failed to convert OBO to OWL");

 // write the OWL ontology with abbreviated IRIs